Georges034302/Unix-System-Programming/week10/week10.md

 print("Total size:", total_size(files))
 ```

-# 5. Working with Data Structures in Functions

 ## 5.2 Dictionaries as Arguments

 A function is a reusable execution block that encapsulates logic and allows structured program design.